Springbar Skyliner Tent Review

 I absolutely love the giant door on this tent.
 It’s easy to move things in and out, including an assembled cot.
 And unlike most other tents in its class, it has with a solid exterior door and a separate interior mesh door.
 The unused door can be zipped up (solid YKK zippers, BTW), or tied back when not in use.

-Man carrying camp chair through door of springbar skyliner tent
+Man carrying camp chair through door of Springbar Skyliner tent

 The extra wide door makes it easier to pack gear in and out.